dudublessed/dudublessed/README.md

 - Newspaper (online because i like code)
 - Cats..........
 - KISS, YAGNI & SINE — whenever I’m using 100% of my brain (so... not often)
-- I DO NOT LIKE ANIME.
-- I DO NOT PLAY GAMES.
 - Money?
 What's that?

 ### What if... 🧪 (shower thoughts & random truths)